Serverket/jg-travelex/README.md

 ## Usage

 ### Admin user
-- Create an admin with: `npm run create-admin` (interactive).
+- Create an admin with: `bun run create-admin` (interactive).
 The script provisions a Supabase Auth user and a matching row in `profiles` with role `admin`.
 You choose the email/username/password during the prompt.

-- The legacy `scripts/create-admin.js` helper has been removed; always use `npm run create-admin`.
+- The legacy `scripts/create-admin.js` helper has been removed; always use `bun run create-admin`.

 ### Core features